 E - Endocrine causes

-I - Inflammation and infective
+I - Inflammation and infective causes

 N - Neoplastic causes

-CT scan of paranasal sinuses showing
+Coronal CT image of nose and sinuses showing proptosis

 Vascular causes of proptosis: